Dcorl/monthly-sales-data-analysis/README.md

 2. Open `sql_report_scripts.sql` in your PostgreSQL environment (e.g., pgAdmin)
 3. Run the code to create and populate all necessary tables
 4. View the results in summary tables or connect to Tableau for dashboards
-5. Read `report.pdf` for a complete walkthrough and explanation of the analysis
+5. Read `DC_report.pdf` for a complete walkthrough and explanation of the analysis